w3c/adapt/explainers/well-known-destinations.md

 * Specifying the contents of well-known pages, nor the schema of any data to be found in one of the common areas of the site, when they are accessed by machines.

-  - We are developing a separate specification for a schema for the accessibility statement.

-> **TODO:** Link to the other spec/explainer.
+* Specifying the way in which supported well-known pages are displayed to the user.

+* Specifying the interface within the UA (or UA extension) by which the user can navigate to supported well-known pages.

 ## User research

-> **TODO:** Include excerpts from/pointers to Content Usable that showcase barriers that may be created by present IA/navigation designs.

 Our "common destinations" come from work done by the [Cognitive and Learning Disabilities Accessibility Task Force](https://www.w3.org/WAI/GL/task-forces/coga/).

-> **TODO:** Need to find a citation for them that is outside of Adapt's work.
+> **TODO:** Include excerpts from/pointers to Content Usable, or other COGA resources, that showcase barriers that may be created by present IA/navigation designs.

 ## Well-known URLs for common pages